 • Ap Lei Chau Hung Shing Temple

 Ap Lei Chau waterfront is home to Hung Shing Temple — built in 1773 — to worship Hung Shing, the ‘God of the South Sea’, to help protect fishermen.
-The official monument — one of Hong Kong’s oldest and best-preserved temples — is also the start and end point of the sampan tour.
-It’s one of the few Hung Shing temples largely unaffected by reclamation and has kept its original serene, feng shui setting — facing the sea.
+The official monument is one of Hong Kong’s oldest and best-preserved temples.
+It’s also one of the few Hung Shing temples largely unaffected by reclamation and has kept its original serene, feng shui setting — facing the sea.
 Inside you can see an original bell, cast in the year it was built, and prized Qing dynasty (1644–1911) Shiwan pottery.
 People always visit the temple to make offerings during the Hung Shing Festival, on the 13th day of the second lunar month.
 A stone’s throw away from the temple is the Ap Lei Chau Market Cooked Food Centre inside the Ap Lei Chau Municipal Services Building, where you can sample some of the local delicacies.

 Get me there